Tyto pollens: Distribution and habitat

 In a 1995 report Bruce G. Marcot, a forester from the Pacific Northwest Research Station in Portland, Oregon, claimed without evidence that it lived in the old-growth Bahamian pineyards of Andros Island in the Bahamas, although the fossil assemblage indicates it was a species from the prairies and no fossils are known from Andros Island.
 Marcot claimed that the owl became recently extinct due to "early human settlers".
 He invented a new common name for the taxon: the Andros Island barn owl.
 He also claimed it was flightless and 1 meter tall, although it was certainly not flightless nor so large.
 One estimate posited the body mass of T. pollens as perhaps 9.1 kg.

 The chickcharney

-Marcot also claimed T. pollens likely inspired the legend of the chickcharney, a mischievous goblin.
-According to legend, the Chickcharney has three-toed feet and can turn its head all the way around.
+Bruce G. Marcot claimed that T. pollens likely inspired the legend of the chickcharney, a mischievous owl-like goblin from Bahamian folklore.
+Paleontologist Lisa G. Buckley claimed that this theory was likely true, stating that T. pollens had a geographical and temporal overlap with the origin of the chickcharney myth.